-We are thrilled to share that we are working on a new Theater of Witness production in partnership with the Mt.
+We are thrilled to share that we are working on new Theater of Witness audio productions in partnership with the Mt.
 Vernon Manor Community Development Corporation in the Mantua / West Philadelphia Promise Zone.
 This Theater of Witness production, Mantua – From the Bottom to the Top, is a community offshoot of our 2017 “Walk in My Shoes” production and film.
 Mantua – From Bottom to the Top will feature Mantua residents/community members and police and seeks to address issues of community trauma.
-It will open in June 2020, supported by the National Endowment of the Arts.
+It is supported by the National Endowment of the Arts.

-Once again, we are partnering with Police Inspector Altovise Love-Craighead to develop what we expect to be a riveting and empowering production about the effects of violence and trauma on both the community members and some of the police who serve in the district.
+Once again, we are partnering with Police Inspector Altovise Love-Craighead to develop what we expect to be a set of riveting and empowering audio stories and podcasts about the effects of violence and trauma on both the community members and some of the police who serve in the district.
 The stories shared so far by participants are poignant and heartbreaking, as well as moving in the strength and resilience they convey.
 And once again, the power of the group to mine their creativity is inspiring and hopeful.

 A 2017 Performance Film with Police and Community Members Sharing Their Stories and Vision for the Future

 The tremendous wounds of our society are in full reveal.

 What are the stories that need to be heard?

 Walk in My Shoes is a film of the Theater of Witness performance created in 2017, performed by four Philadelphia police and three community members.
 The performance explores societal wounds and shares the performers’ stories and visions of the future.